 HDR is providing additional review for four projects proposed by the committee.
 For each project, HDR will produce a scoping estimate to define their workload, estimate costs, and determine what information needs to be collected.
 The four projects are:

-Skookum
+Squaxin Island Tribe Skookum Creek Valley

-Mason County Evergreen Project
+Mason County Evergreen Estates Project

-Mason County Rooftop Infiltration
+Mason County Rooftop Runoff Infiltration

-City of Shelton Reclaimed Water
+Squaxin Island Tribe and City of Shelton Reclaimed Water future phases

+Ecology met with Mason County to discuss their rooftop runoff infiltration proposal.
+Angela will send out a revised response memo to the project proposal when available.

 Committee members discussed nearshore and fish passage projects and how to consider them in the future for inclusion in a project list.

+Squaxin Island Tribe suggested that projects be categorized as offset-only, habitat-only, and mixed habitat/offset

 The group decided that no projects should be off the table for now, but will be reevaluated during project prioritization.

 Public Comment